-In preclinical models, NDC-1308 activates the production of genes responsible for progenitor cell differentiation, leading to the production of myelin, the protective covering that is damaged in patients with MS. Specific steps include: Progenitor cells (1) mature into pre-oligodendrocytes, (2) which then become pre-myelinating oligodendrocytes, (3) and ultimately, myelinating oligodendrocytes (4).
+In preclinical models, NDC-1308 activates genes responsible for progenitor cell differentiation, leading to the production of myelin, the protective covering that is damaged in patients with demyelinating diseases such as MS and ODS.
+Specific steps include: Progenitor cells (1) mature into pre-oligodendrocytes, (2) which then become pre-myelinating oligodendrocytes, (3) and ultimately, myelinating oligodendrocytes (4).

-Our validation studies, supported in part by a research grant from the National Multiple Sclerosis Society, have reproducibly demonstrated the induction of remyelination in a mouse model of MS in which the neurotoxicant cuprizone was used to remove the myelin sheath from the axons (nerve fibers) of mice.
+- Our validation studies, supported in part by a research grant from the National Multiple Sclerosis Society, have reproducibly demonstrated the induction of remyelination in a mouse model of demyelination in which the neurotoxicant cuprizone was used to remove the myelin sheath from the axons (nerve fibers) of mice.

 NDC-1308 is being developed for the treatment of ODS and MS.